-Every casino property in Las Vegas has their own version of a player’s club, and you’ll want to be sure to sign up for them if you’re spending any money in the casino.
-The players club cards are free to sign up for, and will accrue points when gaming at any of the properties slot or video machines.
+Every casino property in Las Vegas has its own version of a player’s club, and you’ll want to be sure to sign up for them if you’re spending any money in the casino.
+The players club cards are free to sign up for and will accrue points when gaming at any of the properties slot or video machines.

-The players card will give you discounts at various shows, restaurants, and attractions found on the companies properties.
-Even if you’re not gaming in the casino, just having a player’s loyalty card will often get you discounts at the hotels restaurants and buffets.
+The player’s card will give you discounts at various shows, restaurants, and attractions found on the company’s properties.
+Even if you’re not gaming in the casino, just having a player’s loyalty card will often get you discounts at the hotel’s restaurants and buffets.